 Applying to begin an undergraduate course in 2022

 I am expecting to apply for undergraduate study starting in 2022/23 academic year.
 Where should I go for more information?

 Offers for entry in 2022 will be made in January 2022.
 If you are planning to apply for a place to begin studying here next year, please note our UCAS deadline of 15 October, 2021 and read carefully the information on our Undergraduate Admissions website.

-I am thinking of applying to Oxford and wanted to attend an outreach event.
+I am thinking of applying to Oxford and want to attend an outreach event.
 Are these events still running?

-As a result of developments with coronavirus (COVID-19), and in line with government guidance on social distancing, outreach events are not taking place as planned.
-This includes our University-wide Open Days.
-The content from our July virtual open days is now available for you to access online and our next live virtual open day will be on 18 September.
-If you are interested in attending, we recommend that you register for the September virtual open day.
-We remain strongly committed to providing opportunities for you to discover what it is like to study at Oxford and we would like to encourage you to sign up for our newsletter.
+As a result of developments with COVID-19, and in line with government guidance on social distancing, outreach events are currently taking place online rather than in-person.
+We remain strongly committed to providing opportunities for you to discover what it is like to study at Oxford and you can find out more about these via our outreach event calendar and from individual college and department websites.
 In the meantime, please do everything you can to stay well and we hope to welcome you and your family on a visit to Oxford before too long.

 I am unlikely to be able to arrange work or other subject-related experiences.
 Will this affect my application?

 Tutors at Oxford are only interested in your academic ability and potential so in general there is no requirement for work experience or particular extracurricular activities.
 Please read our guide for applicants for more information about what makes a strong application.
 Extra reading or delving into your subject using the resources on our digital resource hub are great ways to demonstrate engagement with your subject which will support your application.

 Candidates considering an application to study Medicine, may be interested in advice from the Medical Schools Council on relevant experience to study medicine during the COVID-19 pandemic.